BLACKTHAMI/submition-assesment/README.md

 This is a basic Python web application that serves an HTTP endpoint that returns the client’s IP address and an indication of the last time a request was received from that client IP address.
 The application makes use of a MongoDB database to record the timestamp of the last HTTP request from each client IP address.
 The application lives behind a Nginx reverse proxy that forwards all HTTP requests starting with /api/ to the Python backend application.
 SSL support over TLS 1.2 is enabled in the reverse proxy.

-In addition, a simple frontend application using React has been included to display the client IP address and last request time.
+In addition, a simple frontend application using HTML has been included to display the client IP address and last request time.

 The application, database, and reverse proxy are all deployed using Docker Compose.